The Birds of America

-John James Audubon's magnificent The Birds of America — as much artwork as scientific work — is on permanent display in the Audubon Room of the Hatcher Graduate Library, where the page is turned weekly.
+John James Audubon's magnificent The Birds of America — as much artwork as scientific work — is on permanent display in the Audubon Room of the Hatcher Library, where a page is turned regularly.

-Our eight‐volume, double‐elephant folio edition of The Birds of America was the first purchase by the Regents of the University of Michigan for the University Library.
-The Regents paid $970 for the set, which was an extraordinary expenditure in 1838 and a significant act of faith for a university that had yet to offer a single class or construct its first building.
+Our eight‐volume, double‐elephant folio edition of The Birds of America was the first purchase for the library by the regents of the university.
+The regents paid $970 for the set, which was an extraordinary expenditure in 1838, and a significant act of faith for a university that had yet to offer a single class or construct its first building.